cqhung1412/raft-on-the-go/README.md

    - Missing log entries are sent to bring the follower up to date
    - Log consistency is verified using the `prevLogIndex` and `prevLogTerm` fields

-4. **Network Partitions**: If the network is partitioned:
+4. **Network Partitions**: Enhanced partition handling:
-   - Each partition may elect its own leader (split-brain)
+   - Each partition with a majority may elect its own leader
+   - Minority partitions detect their status and prevent term inflation
-   - When the partition heals, the leader with the higher term prevails
+   - When a partition heals, the system detects reconnection events
+   - A post-reconnection stability period enforces leadership continuity
+   - The majority partition's leader is preserved to minimize disruption
+   - Term numbers remain stable, preventing unnecessary re-elections
-   - Log inconsistencies are resolved according to the Raft protocol
+   - Log inconsistencies are automatically resolved following partition healing
-   - Eventually, all nodes converge to a consistent state
+   - The system avoids "term inflation wars" between previously partitioned nodes

 ## Implementation Details

-This implementation follows the Raft consensus algorithm with:
+This implementation follows the extended Raft consensus algorithm with:

 - **State Management**: Each node can be in Follower, Candidate, or Leader state
 - **Log Replication**: Ensures all logs across the cluster are eventually consistent
 - **Safety Guarantees**: Only committed entries (replicated to a majority) are applied
 - **Term-Based Elections**: Prevents multiple leaders from existing in the same term
 - **Optimizations**: Fast log replication with nextIndex/matchIndex tracking
+- **Network Partition Awareness**: Detects minority vs. majority partition status
+- **Reconnection Detection**: Identifies when network connectivity is restored
+- **Term Stability**: Prevents unnecessary term increments in minority partitions
+- **Post-Partition Stability**: Enforces leadership continuity after healing
+- **No-op Leader Entries**: Ensures log consistency when leadership changes

+The system is designed to be resilient to common distributed system failures, including partitions, node failures, and message loss, while maintaining performance and consistency.

 The core consensus logic is in `utils/raft.go`, while the networking and API are in `server/server.go`.
+Docker-based network partition testing is implemented through scripts in the `script/` directory.